The 10 Best Saxophones

 video play icon

 This wiki has been updated 36 times since it was first published in September of 2015.
 Whether your playing style is like Branford Marsalis or Clarence Clemons, or if it's wholly unique to you, one of these fine saxophones will let you share your musical talent with the world.
 We've included models in a variety of styles and keys to meet your individual preferences, as well as instruments priced specifically for both beginners and professional performers.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Yamaha YAS-62